LWilsonDev/florida-site/content/home.md

   the indoor and outdoor dining areas comfortably seat eight people and a BBQ is available. "
 intro_4: "We try to help make the journey as hassle-free as possible for young families.
-A stroller, baby monitor, travel cot and high-chair are all available free of charge.
-The pool has a removable child security fence available and every rear door is fitted with a pool alarm that is activated when opened. "
+A stroller, travel cot, baby monitor and high-chair are all available free of charge.
+The pool area has a removable child security fence available and every rear door is fitted with a pool alarm that activates when opened. "
-intro_5: The Manor community is a welcoming environment and offers a tennis court and children’s playground – all within a short walk of the property.
+intro_5: The Manor is a welcoming community which includes a tennis court and children’s playground – both located a short walk from the property.
 intro_6: We hope the memories you make whilst guests at our villa stay with you for a lifetime.
 image_1: /img/picture-0.png